Privacy policy

 Our role under data protection law

-COHO acts as a data controller when we collect and use your own personal information.
+COHO acts as a data controller for the personal information we collect directly from you.
 For example, when you create an account, use the platform, contact our support team, or browse our website.
-We decide how and why that data is used, and we explain it in this policy.
+We decide how and why that data is used, and we explain it throughout this policy.

-However, if you’re a tenant or other individual whose data is entered into COHO by a property manager, then COHO is acting only as a data processor.
-That means we store and process that information on behalf of the property manager, who is the data controller in that situation.
-They decide what information to collect, how it’s used, and how long it’s kept.
+If you’re a tenant or other individual whose information has been added to COHO by a property manager, then COHO is not the controller of that data.
+In that case, we act only as a data processor, storing and handling the data on behalf of the person or organisation who entered it.
+They are the data controller and they decide what information to collect, how it’s used, and how long it’s kept.
 If you have questions about that data or want to exercise your rights, you should contact the property manager directly.

 What we collect